Topographic-Bathymetric LIDAR Evaluation for Integrated Ocean and Coastal Mapping

 Dec 4 - Dec 5, 2012

 Parrish, Christopher; White, Stephen A.; Aslaksen, Michael; Pfennigbauer, M; and Rieger, P, "Topographic-Bathymetric LIDAR Evaluation for Integrated Ocean and Coastal Mapping" (2012).
-Center for Coastal and Ocean Mapping.
+European LiDAR Mapping Forum (ELMF).
 673.

 This document is currently not available here.